 The current regulatory framework in the UK derives largely from the FSMA and its secondary legislation.
-The main rules applicable to financial services firms are set out in a combination of directly applicable EU legislation (such as the Capital Requirements Regulation) and the handbooks and rulebooks of the FCA and the PRA.
+The main rules applicable to financial services firms are set out in a combination of directly applicable EU legislation (such as the Capital Requirements Regulation, which, at the time of writing, is under review at the EU level) and the handbooks and rulebooks of the FCA and the PRA.
 The regulators also set out regulatory expectations in non-rule based materials such as policy statements, approach documents, thematic review reports and speeches.